PreiyaaKedia/aoai-monitoring/README.md

 #### "Access denied" errors
 - Ensure you have **Reader** role on the subscription or resource groups
 - Verify **Monitoring Reader** role for Azure Monitor access
+- Verify **Cost Management Reader** role for cost data access
 - Check that Azure OpenAI resources exist and are accessible

+#### Cost data showing as $0.00
+- Cost data may have a 24-48 hour delay in Azure billing
+- Verify you have Cost Management permissions
+- Check if resources have been actively used and billed
+- Extend time range: `-DaysBack 30` for more comprehensive cost data

 #### No metrics data returned
 - Azure Monitor metrics have a slight delay (usually 5-15 minutes)